MindLab Proteus Help

 The following questions and answers will help you get the most from the Mindlab Proteus.

-If you have any other questions, please email us – use the contact form at the top
+If you have any other questions, please email us – use the contact form page in the menu.

 Q: How long do the batteries last?

 A: We recommend that you use alkaline batteries, such as Duracells, with the MindLab Proteus for best results; under normal use you can expect up to 70 hours continuous operation.(I know this as I ran 70 one-hour sessions on full brightness before the batteries ran out.)
 You can also use rechargeable Ni-Cad “AA” batteries, which should last roughly 10-20 hours between recharges.

 Q: What are the system requirements for the Proteus Editor program?

 A: Windows 98 or later is recommended (we’ve heard that this may be run under Windows 95, but have not certified it for so doing ourselves).
 You need less than 3 MB disc space; practically any system that runs W98+ should work well.